-- Finding unsuspected cancer in the removed tissue which may need further treatment. - Incomplete bladder emptying some men continue to have problems emptying their bladder completely.
-Occasionally this requires either learning how to pass a catheter yourself 2-3 times a day or having a catheter inserted that stays in.
-This is normally due to a weak bladder muscle and is more likely to happen if you already have problems emptying your bladder, or if you already need a catheter. - Failure to pass urine after surgery requiring a new catheter. - Persistent urinary leakage or incontinence urine leakage after TURP is usually only a temporary side effect which improves in time.
+Incomplete bladder emptying - some men continue to have problems emptying their bladder completely.
+Occasionally this requires either learning how to pass a catheter yourself 2-3 times a day, or, having a catheter inserted that stays in.
+This is normally due to a weak bladder muscle and is more likely to happen if you already have problems emptying your bladder, or if you already need a catheter.

+- Failure to pass urine after surgery requiring a new catheter. - Persistent urinary leakage urine leakage after BNI is usually only a temporary side effect which improves in time.
 However, persistent leakage can occur.
-This happens to about 1 in 100 men who have a TURP. - Rare risks (Less than 1 in 50): - TURP syndrome it is possible for too much of the fluid used to flush the bladder during and after the operation to be absorbed into the body.
+This happens to about 1 in 100 men who have a BNI.

+Rare risks (Less than 1 in 50)

+- TUR syndrome it is possible for too much of the fluid used to flush the bladder during and after the operation to be absorbed into the body.
 This can temporarily upset the balance of salts in the blood.
-This can be harmful, especially for people who already have heart or kidney problems. - Perforation of the bladder requiring a temporary urinary catheter or open surgical repair. - Hospital-acquired infection - Colonisation with MRSA (0.9% 1 in 110) - MRSA bloodstream infection (0.02% 1 in 5000) - Clostridium difficile bowel infection (0.01% 1 in 10,000)
+This can be harmful, especially for people who already have heart or kidney problems. - Perforation of the bladder requiring a temporary urinary catheter or open surgical repair. - Bleeding requiring return to theatre and/or blood transfusion.

+Hospital-acquired infection

+- Colonisation with MRSA (0.9% 1 in 110). - MRSA bloodstream infection (0.02% 1 in 5000). - Clostridium difficile bowel infection (0.01% 1 in 10,000).